 If you’re anything like me, the title alone drew you to this post.
 Anything with buttermilk gets five stars in my book.
 So let me just tell you right now that if you like buttermilk, pies, and peaches, this one won’t disappoint.
-This is an old fashioned buttermilk custard pie with juicy bites of peaches throughout and a hint of cinnamon in every bite.
+This is an old-fashioned buttermilk pie with juicy bites of peaches throughout and a hint of cinnamon in every bite.

-It’s as good hot as it is cold – and as good for dessert as it is for breakfast.
+It’s as good hot as it is cold and as good for dessert as it is for breakfast.
 Oooh did I say that?
 Pie for breakfast?
-Oh I meant….mid morning snack with your coffee, as long as you got up at 4:00 AM and skipped breakfast just to have this “snack” at 7:00 Am. ~winks and grins~ It has buttermilk (calcium!), eggs (protein!) and peaches (fruit!), toss in the starches in the crust and all ya gotta do it throw a green bean on the side and you’ve practically eaten the food pyramid!
+Oh, I meant….mid-morning snack with your coffee, as long as you got up at 4:00 AM and skipped breakfast just to have this “snack” at 7:00 Am. ~winks and grins~ It has buttermilk (calcium!), eggs (protein!), and peaches (fruit!).
+Toss in the starches in the crust and all ya gotta do is throw a green bean on the side and you’ve practically eaten the food pyramid!

 Drain your peaches and pour them into your unbaked pie crust.